Understanding and Managing Ants and Plant Health

 1. Attraction to Moisture

-• Solution: Improve airflow and consider using dehumidifiers or silica gel packets to reduce moisture.
+• Solution: Make sure there’s good airflow and think about using dehumidifiers or silica gel packets to keep things dry.

 2. Food Residues on Clothing or Stored Items

-• Food stains on clothing and items can attract ants.
+• Food stains on your clothes or items can draw in ants.

 3. Seeking Shelter